adreannaD/spiritofthegrove/README.md

 Unity (URP), C#, NavMesh AI, Unity Input System, AudioSource, and UI systems.
 Version control is managed with Git and Git LFS.

 Repository Notes:
 This repository contains the Packages, and ProjectSettings folders.
 Generated Unity folders such as Library and Temp are excluded via .gitignore.
+The Assets folder is also not included as it was 4 GB

 What I Learned:
 Developing this project helped refine scalable quest and dialogue systems, debugging NavMesh and runtime spawning issues, managing large Unity projects with Git and Git LFS, and integrating third-party assets into custom gameplay logic.